buypal/oapi-go/README.md

 - magic comments should be use but very lightly, rather as decoration
 - go types should be source of truth and you should be able to reference them from any angle
 - you should be able to merge multiple OpenAPI specs into one
-- you should be able to support multiple specs in one repo
+- you should be able to support multiple specs in one repository
 - ability to decorate structs with oapi tag to allow specifiying schema specific attributes
 - ability to also have runtime validator based on oapi tag